Ghost Fetish

 Overview

-Ghost fetish, clinically labelled spectrophilia (and occasionally phasmophilia), is a sexual or romantic attraction to ghosts and spirits, or to the idea of an intimate encounter with a supernatural entity.
-Because its object is not a physical, living person, the interest is inherently imaginative and is realized through fantasy, folklore, and themed media rather than through any real-world act.
-This article traces the term's modern coinage, its deep roots in the demonology of the night-spirit, the sleep-science reframing of "spectral lovers," and its small but persistent cultural footprint.
+Ghost fetish, clinically labelled spectrophilia (occasionally phasmophilia), is an erotic or romantic attraction to ghosts and spirits, or to the idea of an intimate encounter with a supernatural entity.
+Because its object is not a physical, living person, the interest is inherently imaginative: it is realised through fantasy, folklore, and themed media rather than through any act involving another person.
+This article covers the term's uncertain modern coinage, its long prehistory in the demonology of the night-spirit, the sleep-science reading of "spectral lovers", and the small cultural footprint it keeps today.

 History & origins